 After a loved one passes away, the process can be a little tricky to understand, as well as emotional.
 To assist you, we have collated together a range of questions that need to be answered to plan a funeral.
 And, if you would like some assistance, give our memorial team a call at 07 3265 5433.

 The questions listed on this page can be used for both a prepaid funeral and a funeral that has not been pre-arranged, and there are 3 major groups of questions and considerations when planning a funeral:

-- Is there a specific location that the funeral service is to take place?
+Is there a specific location where the funeral service is to take place?
 E.g. private property, graveside, public place (e.g. beach), cemetery, place of worship.

 Once you have chosen a cemetery or crematorium, ensure you contact them and find out if there are any limitations or requirements you should be made aware of before further funeral planning.

 Funeral service planning can be broken down into two categories - structure and personalisation of the funeral service:

 Structure of the funeral service